 - 1. The student must be a high school graduate or possess the recognized equivalent of a high school certificate.
 The student must provide documentation of graduation from high school or college in the form of a valid high school certificate or an earned college degree higher than a diploma that is completed.
 Acceptable documentation includes a transcript or other documentation which confirms that the student meets or exceeds the academic achievement equivalent to a high school diploma in the USA.
 All documents from foreign countries must also be translated into English and evaluated to be equivalent or higher than a USA high school certificate by a credential evaluation service, which is a member agency of the National Association of Credential Evaluation Services (NACS), subject to the approval of the College. - 2.
 The applicant must be seventeen years of age or older at the time he or she starts his or her program of study. - 3.
-The applicant for a nursing program must be eighteen years of age or older to be accepted into the program and at the time he or she starts his or her program of study. - 4.
+The applicant for a nursing program must be eighteen years of age or older to be accepted into the program. - 4.
 The applicant must complete an applicant information form. - 5.
 The applicant must interview with an admissions representative and/or other administrative staff. - 6.
 Applicants, who otherwise meet the requirements to pursue a selected program of study, will be required to take the Wonderlic Scholastic Level Exam QuickTest (SLE-Q).
-Applicants to the College who do not achieve a passing score on the SLE-Q are eligible to immediately retake another version of the SLE-Q. (See below for the SLE-Q minimum score requirement for each program of study.)
+Applicants to the College, who do not achieve a passing score on the SLE-Q are eligible to immediately retake another version of the SLE-Q. (See below for the SLE-Q minimum score requirement for each program of study.)
 In the event that the applicant fails to achieve a passing score on the second administration of the SLE-Q, the applicant is eligible to take the SLE-Q a third time using another version; however, a minimum of seven days must elapse after the second testing date before the third SLE-Q may be administrated.
 In addition, this third administration and any subsequent administrations require approval by the Campus President.
 A fourth and final administration of another version of the SLE-Q is permitted only after a minimum of 180 days have elapsed since the date of the third test administration.
 Applicants who choose to take the entrance test for the fourth and final time are strongly encouraged to pursue remediation and agree that the SLE-Q must be taken at the campus. - 7.
 Once a passing score has been achieved, the SLE-Q score is valid for three years from the date of administration.
 Applicants for readmission must achieve the passing score on the SLE-Q required of current applicants for admission to the selected program of study.
 If the applicant for readmission had previously achieved a passing score on the SLE-Q, that score may be used for readmission, provided the SLE-Q test was administered and passed within three years (36 months) of the date of readmission and the score achieved meets the current minimum acceptable SLE-Q score for the applicable program. - 8.
-Accepted applicants must agree to and sign the Fortis College Enrollment Agreement. - 9.
 Applicants must meet all financial obligations.